rolandbarrera/Curriculum-as-Code/README.md

 ## Human in the Loop: The Essential Partnership

-Curriculum as Code doesn't remove humans from the development process—it empowers more meaningful human participation.
+Curriculum as Code doesn't remove humans from the development process, it empowers more meaningful human participation.

 Traditional curriculum development often forces one person to wear multiple hats, juggling content creation, review, quality assurance, and project management.
 This methodology opens up the entire development process, allowing teams to add Human in the Loop gates wherever they add value.